 - Gurgling in your stomach

-In some cases, your upset stomach may simply feel "off," without a clear way to describe the experience.
+In some cases, your stomach may simply feel "off," without a clear way to describe the experience.
 You simply know that something feels wrong.
 You may also experience severe stomach tension, which may also give your stomach a feeling of being ill.

 What Causes Anxiety Related Upset Stomach?